FabricMC/fabric-docs/develop/blocks/block-models.md

 5. `tintidex`: _Integer_.
 Tints the texture on that face using a tint value.
 The default value, `-1`, indicates not to use the tint.
    Any other number is provided to `BlockColors` to get the tint value corresponding to that index (returns white when the block doesn't have a tint index defined).

-## Sources and Links {#sources-and-links}
+## References {#references}

-You can visit Minecraft Wiki's [Block Models page](https://minecraft.wiki/w/Model#Block_models) for a more detailed walkthrough.
+- The Minecraft Wiki's [Block Models page](https://minecraft.wiki/w/Model#Block_models) provides a more detailed walkthrough.
 A lot of information here is from that page.